 Accounts, Billing, & Insurance Information

-For Questions relating to Hospital Accounts, Insurance, payments or explanation of benefits, please contact receptionist for transfer to the correct representative.
+For Questions relating to Hospital Accounts, Insurance, payments or explanation of benefits, please contact a receptionist for transfer to the correct representative.
 If you are hospitalized you may receive multiple statements from the hospital and/or physicians who treat you during your hospital stay.
 Patient account representatives are available to assist you with the financial aspects of your hospital statement, staff will be glad to help you in explanation of services and determining your responsibility thereof.
 If you do not find the answer to your particular question, please contact us at 660-542-1695.

 Medical Cost Estimate